Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Choose inactive widgets option

 We hope this tutorial helped you learn how to add WordPress widgets in accessibility mode.
-You may also want to learn how to get a free email domain or check out our expert picks for the best WordPress themes to make your site aesthetically pleasing.
+You may also want to learn how to show or hide widgets on specific WordPress pages or check out our expert picks for the best Gutenberg-friendly WordPress themes to make your site aesthetically pleasing.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.